Skip to main content

 Clear Cache Button

-If clearing caches does not resolve the error, you may need to wipe your database and install again.
+3. If the above steps do not resolve the issue, wipe your database and install again.
 Wiping can be done via the dashboard or Terminus.

 See this GitHub issue for more discussion of timeouts and errors during Drupal CMS installation.